mariocasciaro/scatter/README.md

 ## Module resolver

-In Scatter, **you don't need to manually register each module** with the DI container (although you can), modules are automatically resolved from the component directories specified during the container creation.
+In Scatter, **you don't need to manually register each module** with the DI container (although you can), modules are automatically resolved from the particle directories specified during the container creation.

 __Module Naming__

-Each module is named after it's relative path from its component directory + the name of the file (without the `.js` extension).
-For example if we add a component from the directory:
+Each module is named after it's relative path from its particle directory + the name of the file (without the `.js` extension).
+For example if we add a particle from the directory:

 `/project/lib/`